Coaching on the Job

 And thus find the lever that moves the most in the shortest time.

-What makes our coaching sessions special?
+What makes our coaching on the job special?

 SPM 2000: Graphic Coaching on the Job